 Usually this slow cooker has a retail price of £44.99, and fortunately often comes at a lower price on Amazon.
-The current deal of £39.99 gives customers a 11% discount, saving them almost half of what u might spend elsewhere for the same kitchen appliance.
+The current deal of £34.99 gives customers a 22% discount, saving you a good amount of what you might spend elsewhere!

 I quite like this deal and think because it’s almost always cheaper from Amazon, it’s worth including in our slow cooker review.
-It does change sometimes, so if you want a slow cooker now, you can Pick Up Your Own One Here.
+The price changes, so don’t miss out: Pick up Your Own One Here.